-Through Google Analytics, you can figure out how various segments of your audience engage with your articles and other content of your digital magazine.
+Through Google Analytics, you can figure out how different groups of your audience engage with your the content of your digital magazine.

 There’s a significant difference between the carefully-segmented target audience and the entire audience that visits your digital publication.
-As an experienced digital publisher, you should be aware that scaling a digital news publication is much more than drawing as many visitors as possible.
+As a digital publisher, you should be aware that scaling a digital news publication is much more than drawing in as many visitors as possible.

-Advertisers themselves are prepared to bid more if you have a correctly segmented audience.
-The reason for this is that relevant ads are able to deliver better leads and conversions for them.
-Around 62% of marketing professionals consider that audience segmentation is necessary for a greater ad targeting and one of the top priorities for digital publishing growth.
+Advertisers are prepared to bid more if you have a correctly segmented audience.
+The reason for this is that a relevant ad can deliver better leads and conversions.
+Around 62% of marketing professionals consider that audience segmentation is necessary and one of the top priorities for digital publishing growth.

 This means that most of your audience segmentation process will depend on the advertisers’ needs.
-However, there are some core audience segmentation factors that you need to follow:
+Here are some factors you need to follow:

-- Demographic: Filtering your audience based on their age group, gender, language, affinity category, behavior, traffic source, location and more.
-These are the most essential data that advertisers request and it’s excellent for demographic targeting.
+- Demographic: Filter your audience based on their age group, gender, language, affinity category, behavior, traffic source, location and more.
+Advertisers request demographic data to ensure that the ads will be placed in front of their ideal audience.

-- Behavior: Segmenting users based on their behavior can help you understand their interactions and the data that you’ll collect is excellent for behavioral targeting.
-You can evaluate the user behavior based on sessions, session duration, clicks, and bounce rate.
+- Behavior: Segmenting users based on their behavior can help you understand their interactions on your website.
+You can evaluate user behavior based on sessions, session duration, clicks, and bounce rate.

-- Technology: Using filters such as OS, browser, screen resolution, device category, etc. If you need to target the users on their mobile devices, you can also add segments by mobile device, mobile brand, and model, which is excellent for technical targeting.
+- Technology: If you need to target users on their mobile devices, you can also add segments by mobile device, mobile brand, and model, using filters such as OS, browser, screen resolution, device category, etc.

-Bottom line, you work tirelessly with your editorial squad to produce a staggering amount of quality and engaging content.
-However, if you’re not able to make data-driven decisions in the editorial process, you can’t provide the required content and personalized experience that the users crave for.
+Bottom line, you may work tirelessly with your editorial team to produce a staggering amount of quality and engaging content.
+But, if you’re not able to make data-driven decisions, you can’t provide the personalized experience that users crave.

-We hope that with this article, we’ve encouraged you to have a detailed look into your Google Analytics data, realize who your best visitors are, and come up with new content and ad monetization strategies to increase your readership and your revenue.
-Study the users and dissect their browsing habits and requests.
-You’ll gain significant data on how to enhance your media publishing experience and improve UX for the users!
+We hope that with this article, we’ve encouraged you to look into your Google Analytics data, realize who your visitors are, and come up with new content and ad monetization strategies to increase your readership and your revenue.
+Studying users and their browsing habits means you’ll gain insight on how to enhance your media publishing experience and improve UX!

-If you need extra help in analytics and scaling your publishing company for over 100M visits per month, don’t hesitate to contact our team!
-Last year alone we scaled more than 10 publishers from thousands to hundreds of millions of monthly page views, maximizing their revenue and cutting down on recurring costs in the process.
-We’ve successfully resolved some terrible situations that WordPress publishers were in and we pulled through!
+If you need help with analytics and scaling your publishing company to over 100M visits per month, don’t hesitate to contact our team!
+DevriX has helped scale some of the best publishers in the industry from thousands to hundreds of millions of monthly page views, increasing their income and saving them recurring costs at the same time.